impostorsguides/impostorsguides.github.io/rbenv/Scraps of notes.md

 ### Aside- using ChatGPT as a last resort

-Sometimes I find that the questions I want to ask aren't a good fit for StackOverflow, which [has a very specific format](https://stackoverflow.com/help/how-to-ask) that they want you to use when asking your questions.
+Sometimes I find that the questions I want to ask aren't a good fit for StackOverflow, which [has a very specific format](https://stackoverflow.com/help/how-to-ask){:target="_blank" rel="noopener"} that they want you to use when asking your questions.
 This might be because my question takes the form of "What are the pros and cons of X?", which can be interpreted as being opinion-based.
 Or they might take the form of "Why was X originally done in Y way?", which is how my question above was interpreted.
 StackOverflow wants questions that are likely to have objective, clear-cut answers.
 With other types of questions, there didn't use to be a great alternative.
 Quora would have been the closest thing that *I* could think of, but I'd never ask a question on their because their interface has way too many ads, and also the quality of answers is just too low.

 I'm starting to think that ChatGPT might be a decent alternative.  *It's not perfect* by any means, but the answers I've pulled from it so far have been detailed and appear to be directionally accurate.
 It's still important to verify whether the specific claims it makes are actually correct (as I'll illustrate in the next aside), but I feel like that's something we should be doing anyway, even with answers from humans.
 I plan on using ChatGPT as a backstop if I get stuck on subsequent questions while writing this post, if only to give me ideas for what directions to look in when I get stuck.